Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Modelling for highway motion planning

 around the bounding box $\set{B}$.
 Here, $E = \diag(\lambda_1, \lambda_2)$ is a positive definite diagonal matrix with eigenvalues $\lambda_1$ and $\lambda_2 = \gamma \lambda_1$, where $\lambda_1$ is computed such that the vertices of $\set{B}$ lie on the boundary of $\set{E}$, i.e., $\trans{\pmax} E \pmax = 1$, and $\gamma > 0$ is a freely chosen parameter controlling the elongation of the ellipse (see \cref{fig:ellipses}).
 The resulting collision avoidance constraint then uses the function

 Note that since $\pmax$ and $\pmin$ are functions of the vehicle heading angle, $E$ is a function of the state $\xb$.
 However, with the simplified \emph{double integrator} dynamics, the heading angle of the vehicle is fixed at 0, so that the dimensions of the bounding box $\set{B}$ are fixed and $E$ can be computed offline.
-Similarly, for modest heading angles, $E$ could be precomputed for the bounding box that accounts for the largest allowed heading angle.
-Nevertheless, since a closed-form expression for the parameters of $E$ exists, their computational cost is negligible and we compute them online during our experiments, allowing us to account for the instantaneous orientation of the vehicles.
+Similarly, for modest heading angles, $E$ could be precomputed for the bounding box that accounts for the largest allowed heading angle. {However, for modest heading angles of the vehicle, $E$ could be precomputed for the bounding box that accounts for the largest allowed heading angle, at the cost of only modest conservatism. } Nevertheless, since a closed-form expression for the parameters of $E$ exists, their computational cost is negligible, so we compute them online during our experiments, allowing us to account for the instantaneous orientation of the vehicles.
 In scenarios where tighter maneuvers at larger relative heading angles may be needed, a similar but less conservative formulation can be obtained by modeling a single target vehicle by several ellipses \cite{wang_NonGaussianChanceConstrainedTrajectory_2020}.